cohnon/cohnon.github.io/src/blog/0000-hello-world.md

 }
 ```

-### Some Side Note

-Wow this is a whole new area

-### Back to Your Regularly Scheduled Blog Post
+And you can't go wrong with

-> Block quotes that make blocky quotes.
+> "Block quotes that make blocky quotes."
-> > And even more blocky and quotier quotes
->
-> amazing

 Here's a kitten